More on MIG - Flux Cored Weld Process

 |If most of the managers, engineers and supervisors that ran a weld shop

-as if they had money invested in that shop, perhaps things This company spent millions on robots and fixtures and made these welds on Ford Truck frames.
+as if they had money invested in that shop, perhaps things This company spent millions on robots and fixtures and made welds like these on Ford Truck frames.